 - i.
-Obtaining, prior to first enrollment, a score in the Advanced GRE Exam in Chemistry of 700 or better, or obtaining a score ranked at the 75th percentile or above; - Demonstrating satisfactory placement exam performance in that area; - iii.
-Taking a designated undergraduate course, as follows:
+Obtaining, prior to first enrollment, a score in the Advanced GRE Exam in Chemistry of 700 or better, or obtaining a score ranked at the 75th percentile or above; - ii.
+Demonstrating satisfactory placement exam performance in that area;

 Deficient Area Course

 Analytical CEM 434

 Inorganic CEM 411

 Organic CEM 351

 Physical CEM 483 & CEM 484